airblast-dev/texter/README.md

 ### Why create a library for this?
-While attempting to implement an LSP using `tree-sitter`, I had some trouble setting up increlemental updates in a practical way.
+While attempting to implement an LSP using `tree-sitter`, I had some trouble setting up incremental updates in a practical way.
 Out of curiosity I decided to check out other LSP servers implemented in Rust.

 I noticed two common patterns in their implementation.
 They either don't bother with